WebReflection/polpetta/README.md

 Bear in mind if you specify a port and it's not available, *polpetta* will exit with a notice in console.

+If you don't remember later on ... `polpetta --help` or `polpetta -h` to have some hint.

 OK, How Do I Start
 ------------------